Meegada-Mahesh/plagi-tool/README.md

 # plagi-tool
 This is a plagiarism detection tool used for text, image, video and audio formats written in Golang

+Step 1:-
+Create a Portal which accepts different formats of content

+Step 2:-
+Detect for Plagiarism

 There are four formats for this tool.

 1) Text